Evaluating approximate asymptotic distributions for fast neutrino flavor conversions in a periodic 1D box: Results

-Comparing panels~(j)-(l) showing the best prescription distribution for $E(\tilde J_{\nu_e})$ to panels~(g)-(i), it shows that the distribution of the best-performance domains can vary when considering different moments.
-For instance, although for the quadratic prescription, it performs the best in similar parameter space for both $E(\tilde I_{\nu_e})$ and $E(\tilde J_{\nu_e})$, in the region with $1.3\leq I_{\bar\nu}\leq 1.6$, $F_\nu\sim 0.4$--0.6, and $F_{\bar\nu}\sim 0.7$--0.8, the power-1/2 replaces the linear prescription as the best prescription in subset A for $E(\tilde J_{\nu_e})$.
+Comparing Figs.~\ref{fig:domain}(j)--\ref{fig:domain}(l) showing the best prescription distribution for $E(\tilde J_{\nu_e})$ to Figs.~\ref{fig:domain}(g)--\ref{fig:domain}(i), it shows that the distribution of the best-performance domains can vary when considering different moments.
+For instance, although for the quadratic prescription it performs the best in similar parameter space for both $E(\tilde I_{\nu_e})$ and $E(\tilde J_{\nu_e})$, in the region with $1.3\leq I_{\bar\nu}\leq 1.6$, $F_\nu\sim 0.4$--0.6, and $F_{\bar\nu}\sim 0.7$--0.8, the power-1/2 replaces the linear prescription as the best prescription in subset A for $E(\tilde J_{\nu_e})$.